PolyU School of Hotel and Tourism Management: Facilities

 Vinoteca Lab is a wine lab used for a variety of classes ranging from basic wine fundamentals to advanced regional and international wine knowledge and specialist skills.
-It also hosts a variety of other classes, including wine appreciation, food and wine pairing, creative mixology, and coffee art, which are open to students, industry representatives, and the general public.
-Workshops organised by the Food and Wine Academy, an initiative by the SHTM and Hotel ICON, take place in this lab.
+It also hosts a variety of other classes, including wine appreciation, food and wine pairing, creative mixology, and coffee art, which are open to students, industry executives, and the general public.
+Workshops organised by the Food and Wine Academy, take place in this lab.